KimJeongChul/serverless_dnn/README.md

 UROP in UC Irvine, LA, USA, December 2017 ~ February 2018

 KimJeongChul

+### UCI Global Research Project

- - UCI Global Research Project 'Stanford Parser Analyze Sentences and Tree Similarity'
+ - Team Project 'Stanford Parser Analyze Sentences and Tree Similarity'
- - *Personal Project 'Deep Learning Workload in Serverless Computing'*
+ - *Term Project 'Deep Learning Workload in Serverless Computing'*

 ## Project
 Serverless Computing have shown advantages to efficiency and cost for data-intensive applications.
 Also training deep learning model can be data-intensive using compute and memory resources.
 I implemented deep learning workload using AWS Lambda in Amazon Web Service.